calvinvuNLC/GPU-Prices-Scraper/README.md

 # GPU-Prices-Scraper

 Python program that retrieves links and GPU (AMD & Nvidia) prices from online vendor Newegg.
 Data pulled is then stored locally.
-Uses python package BS4.
+Uses python BS4.